 - Check the Financial Aid webpage

 for any grants or scholarships applicable to this program.
-Program is currently approved for use with the ODHE Short-Term Certificate Grant.
+The program is currently approved for use with the ODHE Short-Term Certificate Grant.

 Ohio Means Jobs

 - Financial Assistance may be available for those that qualify through your local Ohio Means Jobs (OMJ) agency.
 Students must work directly with OMJ to apply.
 Additional Information